mrousavy/react-native-mmkv/README.md

 ## Limitations

 As the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
-Alternatively, you can use Flipper.
+Instead, you should use [Flipper](https://fbflipper.com).

 ## redux-persist